British bulldog (game): Background

 The game is normally played by children and offers an interesting means of letting off energy and involves rugged physical contact.
 It appeals to competitive spirits but at the same time produces ad-hoc team activity with all the "losers" endeavouring to bring the "non-losers" to the ground.
 The strongest, most athletic competitors will find it extremely difficult to win British Bulldog as the number of bulldogs grows.
 Parents tend to deplore the game since it results in muddied and even torn clothes, bruises, bloody noses, knees and elbows and sometimes tears (when played on tarmac) but both boys and girls participate in it.

 As a game of physical contact that results in a mêlée of people attempting to drag others down to the ground, British Bulldog bears some similarity to rugby.
-The game when played in Australia tends to be particularly rough, with the version known as pile-ons or cocky laura being common.
+The game when played in Australia tends to be particularly rough, with the version known as Pile-ons or Cockylora/Cocky laura being common.